selkamand/crux-docs/docs/source/appendices/additional_short_studies.rst

 ================================================================
-Additional Short Studies
+New and Additional Studies
 ================================================================

-This appendix describes short studies that we did not have space to describe completely in the original CRUX manuscript:
+This appendix describes further short studies beyond those presented in the original CRUX manuscript that highlights other functions of CRUX

+Original CRUX manuscript:
    CRUX, a platform for visualising, exploring and analysing cancer genome cohort data, by El-Kamand *et al*.

 -----------------------------------------------------------------------------
 Identifying key copy number variants (CNVs) in a tumour cohort dataset